ButterFrameworkTeam/ButterFramework/README.md

 Translation help and correction by Serravir. http://www.github.com/Serravir

 Why not contribute for ButterFramework?
-Just leave a feedback on Buttershy's github!
+Just leave a feedback on ButterFramework's github!

 ====================
+ButterFramework is using unlicense.

 Use Less.js for css compiling